rafacpitta/find_nestedkey/README.md

 # find_nestedkey
-Function for finding a key inside nested dictionary
+Function for finding a key inside nested dictionary.
+I've found this on the internet and can't remember from where.

 Just download .py file to Lib folder and import it.